tlwilliams895/gis-devops/docs/_sources/studios/aws-auto-scaling/index.rst.txt

 * Mark that the app can scale up to 5 machines.
 * Change the name to ``Scale Fast!``.
 * Set the "Target value" to 5.
 "Target value" is the percentage of CPU that triggers another machine to be provisioned.
 * Set the "Instances need" to 40 seconds.
-Since Spring Boot packages the web server in the jar, your application doesn't need as much spin up time as other machines.
+Since Spring Boot packages the web server in the jar, your application doesn't need as much start time as other machines.
 * Click "Next: Configure Notifications"

 Screenshot of Auto Scale configuration